isubit/luggage/README.md

 Is Luggage Right For You?
 -------------------------
-An Iowa State University flavor of Luggage, [Luggage ISU](https://github.com/isubit/luggage_isu) is available for those intending to build and deploy at ISU.
+An Iowa State University flavor of Luggage, [Luggage ISU][] is available for those intending to build and deploy at ISU.

 If this is not you, then Luggage is right for you!

 Version
 ----

-2.x.x
+Branch 2.x.x currently `development`

 Technology
 -----------